suabochica/scala-learning/notes/06-error-handling.md

 In summary, the type try makes it explicit that the computation may fail, and it lets you manipulate, successful, result or recover from exceptions.
 The value of type try can be either a success or failure.
 It is common practice to use try blocks to wrap calls to API that model failure by throwing exceptions.

 ### Manipulating Try Values
-Lets review the most common high-level operations to use to manipulate values of type `Try`.
+Let's review the most common high-level operations to use to manipulate values of type `Try`.

 For instance, consider a situation where you want to read two dates from `String` values, and compute the duration between theme.
 Parsing a date is an operation that may fail, but for this case we do not to deal with the failures yet, lets to focus on the case where both dates were successfully parsed.
 Please check the contents in `examples/week_6/src/main/scala/org/epfl/03_try/parsingDates.worksheet.sc`